ByteTrix/Thinkific-Downloader/README.md

 | **Quizzes** | `.json` | Structure export | Question/answer format |

 ## ❓ **FAQ**
+### **Resume/Backup System**

+**Q: How does resume work?**
+- The downloader automatically tracks download status in `.download_status.json`.
+- Before updating, a backup `.download_status.json.bak` is created (atomic, safe).
+- If interrupted, just rerun the downloader.
+It will resume partial downloads, skip completed files, and retry failed ones.
+- No manual intervention needed.

+**Q: Is it safe on Windows, Mac, Linux?**
+- Yes!
+The resume/backup system uses atomic file operations and works on all major platforms.

+**Q: Where is the status file stored?**
+- In the current working directory (where you run the downloader).

+**Q: Can I delete the status file?**
+- Yes, but you will lose resume progress.
+The backup file is for safety only.
 ### **🔐 Authentication & Setup**

 **Q: How do I get the required authentication data?**